centreon/centreon-broker/doc/user/configuration.rst

 Centreon recommands to use the *BBDO* protocol by default.
-This optimized protocol uses very low resources and provide feature negociation which usually enables encryption and compression without any configuration.
+This optimized protocol uses very low resources and provide feature negotiation which usually enables encryption and compression without any configuration.

 Common Options